Want more Thailand travel tips?

 46. Hike to Wat Palat – Starting at the top of Suthep Road you can follow a trail leading up to a hidden temple on Doi Suthep called Wat Palat.
 You’ll know you’re heading the right way if you keeping following the scrap of monks’ robes tied around the trees.
 Find directions here and watch 8 Miles from Home‘s gorgeous video including a look at Wat Palat here.

-47. Live like a local – Check out this community events calendar for up to date local events and activities happening when you’re in town.
-There’s usually some sort of show, festival, fair or exhibition opening going on.
+47. Live like a local – Check out this community events calendar or different Chiang Mai Facebook Groups for up to date local events and activities happening when you’re in town.
+There’s always some sort of show, festival, fair or exhibition opening going on.

 48. See the sun set from Doi Pui – Drive up to Wat Phra That Doi Suthep and keep going to reach Doi Pui.
 As you come down the other side you’ll be able to get a sunset view.